What to Know About Water Heater Closet Dimensions

 Gas Water Heater Closet Dimensions

+The closet or enclosure space needed for a gas water heater will depend on your tank’s capacity.
 Some gas-powered water tanks can hold as little as 30 gallons, while some can contain up to 95 gallons; ultimately, measuring will be required before deciding on the enclosure size.

-Clearance Around A Gas Water Heater
+Clearance Around A Gas Unit

 For a gas-powered water tank, the clearance space it will need is 4 inches or 10.16 centimeters on the front inside, with 24 inches of clearance in front of the closet, 6” from the vent pipe, and at least 2 inches or 5 centimeters of space on the sides and the back.
 The top of the draft hood should have 12” of clearance.
 (This will depend on local building codes)